sjwright90/Image_Classification_with_PyTorch/README.md

 Code is available in the pytorchpractice.py file the trained model can be accessed directly from nnmodel_cifar10.pt.
 The model is saved following the method: ```torch.save(model.state_dict(), PATH)```
 as described in the [PyTorch Documentation](https://pytorch.org/tutorials/beginner/saving_loading_models.html)
-To load the follow the instructions provided in the PyTorch documentation.
+To load the model, follow the instructions provided in the PyTorch documentation.
 The best accuracy achieved on the prediction set during a single batch was 0.85, 0.75 average best over an epoch
 Below are some general plots outlining model training, the code to produce these plots is in the main python script